 Mt Fitz Roy is located in a protected natural area.
 It is home to a diverse range of wildlife.
 During a hike, you might see birds like the Andean condor or the Magellanic woodpecker, as well as mammals like guanacos and foxes.

 One animal you should be aware of is the puma.
-These big cats may visit camping sites in search of food, so it’s important to keep all food stored safely and out of reach.
+These big cats may visit camping sites in search of food.
+That’s why it’s important to keep all food stored safely and out of reach.
 If you do happen to encounter a puma, you must stay calm and try to make yourself look as big and intimidating as possible.
 You can do this by raising your arms, holding a branch or other object, and making noise by shouting or clapping.

 Is the hike at Mt Fitz Roy worth it?